scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The MAC in the Hop Fields of a SCION path has two purposes:

-- Preventing malicious endpoints from adding, removing or reordering hops within a path segment created during beaconing in the control plane.
+- Preventing malicious endpoints from adding, removing or reordering hops within a path segment created during beaconing by the control plane.
 In particular, preventing path splicing, i.e. the combination of parts of different valid path segments into a new and unauthorized path segment.
 - Authentication of the information contained in the Hop Field itself, in particular the `ExpTime`, `ConsIngress`, and `ConsEgress`.

 To fulfill these purposes, the MAC for the Hop Field of AS<sub>i</sub> includes both the components of the current Hop Field HF<sub>i</sub> and an aggregation of the path segment identifier and all preceding Hop Fields/entries in the path segment.
 The aggregation is a 16-bit XOR-sum of the path segment identifier and the Hop Field MACs.

 When originating a path segment construction beacon PCB in the control plane, a core AS chooses a random 16-bit value as segment identifier `SegID` for the path segment and includes it in the PCB's `Segment Info` component.
 In the control plane, each AS<sub>i</sub> on the path segment computes the MAC for the current HF<sub>i</sub>, based on the value of `SegID` and the MACs of the preceding hop entries.
 Here, the full XOR-sum is computed explicitly.

 For high-speed packet processing in the data plane, computing even cheap operations such as the XOR-sum over a variable number of inputs is complicated, in particular for hardware router implementations.
 To avoid this overhead for the MAC chaining in path authorization in the data plane, the XOR-sum is tracked incrementally for each of the path segments in a path as a separate, updatable Accumulator Field `Acc`.
-The routers update `Acc` by adding/subtracting only a single 16-bit value each.
+Routers update `Acc` by adding/subtracting only a single 16-bit value each.

 When combining path segments to create a path to the destination endpoint, the source endpoint MUST also initialize the value of accumulator field `Acc` for each path segment.
 The `Acc` field MUST contain the correct XOR-sum of the path segment identifier and preceding Hop Field MACs expected by the first router that is traversed.